 Microsoft 365 Enterprise

-The enterprise edition of Microsoft 365 is a comprehensive suite of tools to help fuel the modern business.
-On top of the standard Microsoft 365 Business Premium package, Microsoft 365 Enterprise also includes access to:
+The enterprise edition of this solution is a comprehensive suite of tools to help fuel the modern business.
+On top of the standard Microsoft 365 Business Premium package, Enterprise also includes access to:

 - Microsoft Bookings